1. Application of Conditions

 7.0 Data Protection and Codes of Practice

-7.1 As an agency recognised by the Direct Marketing Association (the “DMA”), the Supplier warrants and represents that it shall uphold at all times, in letter and spirit, the British Code of Advertising Practice, Sales Promotion and Direct Marketing (‘the CAP Code’).
-The Supplier’s acceptance of quotations from the Client is conditional upon the Client undertaking to work within the accepted codes of conduct for the advertising industry, including in particular the CAP Code and the Direct Marketing Code of Practice.
+7.1 As an agency recognised by the Data & Marketing Association (the “DMA”), the Supplier warrants and represents that it shall uphold at all times, in letter and spirit, the British Code of Advertising Practice, Sales Promotion and Direct Marketing (‘the CAP Code’).
+The Supplier’s acceptance of quotations from the Client is conditional upon the Client undertaking to work within the accepted codes of conduct for the advertising industry, including in particular the CAP Code and the Data & Marketing Code of Practice.

 7.2 The Supplier warrants, represents and undertakes that all Data and Lists has been fairly and lawfully obtained in accordance with all applicable Data Protection Laws.

 The Data and Lists provided by the Supplier may include Personal Data (as defined in the UK GDPR) and the Supplier warrants, represents and undertakes that it shall obtain all necessary consents or satisfy another lawful ground for processing to enable it to share any Data or Lists with the Client or to carry out the purpose of providing the Services and to enable the Client to use the Lists or Data in the manner set out in these Conditions and the quotation.

 7.3 The parties acknowledge and agree that, in respect of any Personal Data contained in the Data or Lists provided by the Supplier to the Client, they shall each be Controllers for the purposes of Data Protection Laws unless the Client is acting as a Broker in which case the Client will be a Processor.
 The parties shall comply with the provisions and obligations imposed on them by Data Protection Laws at all times when processing Personal Data under these Conditions and in connection with the Services.